gustavfors/vaccination-app/README.md

 password: healthzone123
 ```

-admin user example (empty, but can add new vaccines to the database)
+Admin user example (empty, but can add new vaccines to the database)
 ```
 username: admin@healthzone.com
 password: healthzone123